Soham-2004/Soham-2004.github.io/_pages/about.md

 On-going Projects
 ------
-I am currently working at the NVIDIA AI Lab with Prof. Anima Anandkumar and Prof. Kamyar Azizzadenesheli on using neural operators for Functional Ultrasound Imaging.
+I am currently working at the [NVIDIA AI Lab](https://www.nvidia.com/en-us/) with [Prof. Anima Anandkumar](https://eas.caltech.edu/people/anima) and [Prof. Kamyar Azizzadenesheli](https://kamyar.page) on using neural operators for Functional Ultrasound Imaging.
 I am developing a novel algorithm using Partial Differential Equations to learn power Doppler reconstruction functions from sparse sequences of ultrasound data of rat brain images.

 Work Experience
 ------
 A complete summary of my research projects can be found in the [publications](https://soham-2004.github.io/publications/) section, but over the years, I have worked on interdisciplinary AI.
 During the onset of the pandemic in 2020, I worked at the [MIT PathCheck Foundation](https://www.pathcheck.org/) as a Software Developer.
 I worked on using statistical modelling to study the spread of COVID-19 in different countries and the efficacy of different governmental measures.
 I also led research team of 20 to analyze global COVID control and monetary strategies as well as the vaccination credential issued by various countis.

-In addition, I interned at IBM in May 2021.
+In addition, I interned at [IBM Research](https://research.ibm.com) in May 2021.
 I worked with IBM researchers and psychologists from EmancipAction - a foundation in Mumbai, India, that homes victims of human trafficking.
 I contributed towards building an AI-assisted framework, powered by IBM Watson, that allows young girls at Emancipation to converse with a mental health chatbot in Hindi, English and Kannada.